bmeurant/technical-docs/software-architecture/security/security-fundamentals.md

 *   **Confidentiality**: Ensures that information is accessible only to those authorized to have access.
 This prevents sensitive data from being disclosed to unauthorized individuals or systems.
     *   *Examples*: Encryption, access controls, data masking.
-*   **Integrity**: Ensures that information is accurate, complete, and has not been tampered with.
+*   **[[data-integrity|Integrity]]**: Ensures that information is accurate, complete, and has not been tampered with.
 It protects data from unauthorized modification or destruction.
     *   *Examples*: Hashing, digital signatures, version control, access controls.
 *   **[[reliability-engineering#1.
 Availability|Availability]]**: Ensures that authorized users can access information and systems when needed.
 This protects against disruptions to service.
     *   *Examples*: Redundancy, backup and recovery, load balancing, disaster recovery plans.